Inflow And Infiltration

 - Sanitary sewer: designed to carry sewage to facilities that treat the water before returning it to the environment.

-- Storm sewer: prevents streets from flooding by draining and carrying excess stormwater (from rainfall and snowmelt) to streams, lakes or the ocean.
+- Storm sewer: prevents streets from flooding by draining and carrying excess stormwater (from rainfall and snowmelt) to a stream, lake or the ocean.

 Understanding I&I (from the Capital Regional District)